History

 Ease the Tease is completely overhauled and reintroduced to audiences as Ease the Tease 2.0.

-The company premiers Take A Stand, a program on bullying for middle and high school students.
+The company premieres Take A Stand, a program on bullying for middle and high school students.

 14